 - 1. Tune in the desired station. - 2.
 Press SET.
-(SET will appear on the display.) - Press two adjoining buttons at the same time, within five seconds.
+(SET will appear on the display.) - 3.
+Press two adjoining buttons at the same time, within five seconds.
 Whenever you press the same two buttons, the station you set will return. - 4.
 Repeat the steps for each pair of pushbuttons.

-P.SCAN: Press both SEEK buttons to scan through each of your preset stations.
+P.SCAN: Select either AM, FM1 or FM2 mode and press both SEEK buttons to scan through each of your preset stations.
 The system will scan through and play each preset station stored on your pushbuttons for a few seconds.
 Press either SEEK button or RECALL to stop scanning through the preset stations.